-The 187bhp diesel is even swifter as it doesn’t need to be revved as much, but it costs more to buy as its only available on mid to high-spec models with a DSG gearbox.
-When we tested this engine, it was fast, with a 0-60mph time of 8.3 seconds – much quicker than the 9.5 seconds it took the Renault Koleos on the same test.
+The 197bhp diesel is even swifter as it doesn’t need to be revved as much, but it costs more to buy as its only available on mid to high-spec models with a DSG gearbox.
+Skoda claims the top-spec oil-burner will complete the 0-62mph dash in 7.8 seconds.

 In this review

-- 2Engines, performance and drive - currently readingThe Kodiaq has an engine to suit every need, while it handles well for an SUV and the ride is controlled.
-One of the best in the class
+- 2Engines, performance and drive - currently readingThe Kodiaq handles well for a big SUV and the ride is controlled - one of the best in the class.

 - 4Interior, design and technologyThe Kodiaq’s cabin is typical Skoda: Solidly built, easy to operate and versatile.
 It looks smart on the outside, too

 - 5Practicality, comfort and boot spaceAs spacious and versatile as the class best, the Kodiaq offers a huge boot and a choice of five or seven seats